Auslander's formula and correspondence for exact categories: Introduction

 \begin{theorem}[\Cref{FirstAuslanderCorrespondence}] The following hold: \begin{enumerate} \item If $\EE$ is an exact category, then $\smodad(\EE)$ is an Auslander exact category. \item If $\EE'$ is an Auslander exact category, then there exists an exact equivalence $\EE'\cong \smodad(\EE)$ where $\EE$ is an exact category.
 Furthermore, $\EE$ is uniquely determined up to exact equivalence. \end{enumerate} \end{theorem} In fact, we show that the association $\EE\mapsto \smodad(\EE)$ is an equivalence from the $2$-category of exact categories and left exact functors to the $2$-category of Auslander exact categories and exact functors preserving projective objects.
 It can also be interpreted as a left adjoint to an inclusion of $2$-categories, see \Cref{Corollary:Left2Adjoint}.

-Note that if $\QQ$ is the subcategory of projective objects in $\smodad(\EE)$, then we have the following identifications: \begin{enumerate} \item $F\in \QQ$ if and only if $F$ is isomorphic to a representable functor. \item $F\in {}^{\perp}\QQ$ if and only if $F$ is an \emph{effaceable functor}, i.e. there exist a projective representation
+Note that if $\QQ$ is the subcategory of projective objects in $\smodad(\EE)$, then we have the following identifications: \begin{enumerate} \item $F\in \QQ$ if and only if $F$ is isomorphic to a representable functor. \item $F\in {}^{\perp}\QQ$ if and only if $F$ is an effaceable functor.
+Effaceable functors can also be characterized as those functors $F$ having a projective representation

 where $f\colon X\to Y$ is a deflation.
-These functors have already been studied by several authors under the name \emph{defects}, see \cite{Buan01,Enomoto18,FangGorsky20}. \item $F\in \cogen(\QQ)$ if and only if there exist a projective representation
+Such functors have already been studied in the context of exact categories by several authors under the name \emph{defects}, see \cite{Buan01,Enomoto18,FangGorsky20}. \item $F\in \cogen(\QQ)$ if and only if there exist a projective representation

 where $f\colon X\to Y$ is an inflation. \end{enumerate} It follows that the subcategory of effaceable functors is the torsion part of a torsion pair in $\smodad(\EE)$.
-In fact, it is a two-sided admissibly percolating subcategory of $\smodad(\EE)$, which enables us to use the localisation theory developed in \cite{Cardenas98} and \cite{HenrardVanRoosmalen19a} to study it.
-In particular, we extend Auslander's formula to exact categories \cite{Auslander65,Krause15}. \begin{theorem}[\Cref{Proposition:EffAreTorsion} and \Cref{Theorem:AuslandersFormulaForExactCategories}] The following holds: \begin{enumerate} \item $\eff(\EE)$ is a two-sided admissibly percolating subcategory of $\smodad(\EE)$.
-In particular, the quotient $\smodad(\EE)/\eff(\EE)$ exists (in the category of exact categories); \item $\smodad(\EE)/\eff(\EE)$ is equivalent to $\EE$ as an exact category. \end{enumerate} \end{theorem}

-If $\EE$ is idempotent complete, then we also show that $\smodad(\EE)$ is the smallest resolving subcategory containing $\eff(\EE)$.

 If $\EE$ has enough injectives, then we obtain a characterization of $\smodad(\EE)$ which is similar to module categories of Auslander algebras.